-I’m often scrambling just outside myself to figure out what to do, what to feel, what to say or think – my noisy, competing thoughts critically surveying the land, the situation, deciding my next move so I can stay in control, which I know isn’t a real thing, but my brain is committed to trying.
 Recently I stood in the middle of the Costume Institute exhibit at The Metropolitan Museum of Art and fell quiet.
 Standing there, with my brain not scrambling around, was unusual – here I am, inside my skin, quiet, okay alone, more than okay.
-This is me, peacefully surrounded by hours and hours and hours of work, detail adding up to the thing, the vision, the desire -- all of it, an expression of love.
+I felt at home, peacefully surrounded by hours and hours and hours of extraordinary work, detail adding up to the vision -- all of it, an expression of love.

 Authorplaywright/screenwriter/actor Archives